GiackAloZ/AcousticWaveCPML.jl/README.md

 #### Complex velocity model

-This complex velocity model has a quite high resolution, so we ran this using multiple GPUs on [Piz Daint](https://www.cscs.ch/computers/piz-daint/).
+This complex velocity model has a quite high resolution, so we ran this using 8 GPUs on [Piz Daint](https://www.cscs.ch/computers/piz-daint/).
 The simulation was fairly quick (8000 timesteps in 30 seconds), but it produced a lot of data that then needed to be post-processed for visualization.

 ![1Dcpmlhalo0](./simulations/acoustic3D_multixPU_complex_halo20.gif)